Arthurdw/expertise/Networking/Ethernet.md

 The **destination address** comes **first** so that your [[Network Interface Card (NIC)]] can drop frames where the Destination address does't match its own [[Medium Access Control (MAC)]] address. *(Unless promiscuous mode is enabled, this allows you to snif the network, eg in [[Wireshark]])*

+The destination and source address change for every hop, as this is is only for inner network targetting and not for the packet destination/source.

 Section             | Description
 :-:                 | :-
-Preamble            | A fixed pattern on which the [[Network Interface Card (NIC)]] listens so that it knows when a new frame starts, which it drops.
+Preamble            | A fixed pattern on which the [[Network Interface Card (NIC)]] listens so that it knows when a new frame starts.
+It removes these 8 bytes from the packet before passing it through.
 Destination address | The [[Medium Access Control (MAC)]] address of the frame target.
 Source address      | The [[Medium Access Control (MAC)]] address of frame source. *(where it originates from)* Type                | 2 bytes that indicate what protocol is embedded in the data part of the frame.